 Our key responsibilities are to deliver the valuation within service standards; to ensure valuers provide the information to our team of administrators promptly; to communicate with clients and introducers about the expected delivery date, making clients aware of any pending delays; and to supply the completed valuation documents.

 Rachel has worked in the Art & Antiques industry for the last 25 years and over the past ten years she has been responsible for looking after both clients and professional advisers with their valuation needs.

 Rachel started her career at Phillips Auctioneers ending as Operations Manager in 2000 before joining another auction house at General Manager.
 In 2006 Rachel set up the Valuation Department of Lyon & Turnbull where she was responsible for forging major relationships with Insurance Companies, Brokers, Private Banks, Family Offices, Lawyers and Wealth Managers.
 Many of these relationships continue to this day as Service and Communication is what singles Rachel out.

 In 2012 Rachel played a major part in a round of investment as part of growing Pall Mall Art Advisors in the UK & European markets working alongside her colleagues in the US under a US Chairman.
-Unfortunately in 2016 her vision was not fulfilled, the offices were closed.
+Unfortunately, due to circumstances beyond Rachel’s control the offices closed in 2016.
 Rachel with her team and their love for both the industry and their client relationships wanted to continue, so set up Doerr Valuations where we are today.
 An exciting opportunity with great support from our friends and associated businesses.